 Features of the scheme could include:

-- More than 2,500 new homes (a mix of flats, maisonettes and houses to meet Teviot residents’ housing need)
+- 1,750 new homes (a mix of flats, maisonettes and houses to meet Teviot residents’ housing need)

 - New green and play spaces